dkhoavo/hts-sc-odmatrix-fusion-2025/od-recovery-r1/README.md

 - `od_sim_data/`
   Simulation input data.
 Raw household travel survey (HTS) microdata are not publicly distributed due to data access constraints.
+  Due to the size and access restrictions of the HTS microdata, only **origin–destination (OD) information is used in the simulation**, and departure-time information is intentionally excluded.

 - `od_sim_result/`
   Generated simulation outputs, intermediate results, and figures.